Military and veteran debt relief

-The VA has suspended all actions on debts until the end of 2020 due to COVID-19.
+The VA has suspended all actions on debts until September 30, 2021 due to COVID-19.
 If you have outstanding debts with the Treasury Department, you can either suspend your repayments for 90 days or extend your terms to lower the monthly cost.
 Those that have been affected by natural disasters, such as hurricanes or wildfires, may also qualify for additional assistance.

 Veterans with benefits debt should call the debt management system at 800-827-0648 for more information.
 For healthcare debts, call the VA Health Resource Center at 866-400-1238.

 There are several types of assistance that are designed to help veterans and service members who are struggling with loans through the VA.

 If you receive a VA medical bill you can't pay all at once, you can request a payment plan that divides it up into monthly repayments over around three years without interest.
 You can apply by filling out VA form 1100 and submitting it to your closest VA medical center.
 You're required to submit this form within 30 days of receiving the bill.